ysun98/Contributions/CONTRIBUTING.md

 5. [Add a webhook][3] for each additional package, so that any changes (accompanied by a version bump) trigger a new build.

+## Additional Actions

+To change the repository of your package during the review process:

+1. Edit the first comment in the issue associated with your package.
+Change the Repository: link to point to your new repository.
+2. [Add a webhook][3] to the new repository (and remove the corresponding web hook from the old repository).
+3. Post a comment in your issue, including @mtmorgan, indicating that you have changed the repository.
+4. Once the comment is acknowledged, bump the package version in the new repository to trigger a new build.

+To remove an AdditionalPackage: dependency, e.g., because you have identified AnnnotationHub or other resources that make your additional package unnecessary:

+1. Delete or edit all comments with an `AdditionalPackage:` tag.

 ## Resources